 2. Claim: Accident victims get a minimum of $10,000 in personal injury protection (PIP), plus a guarantee of lost wages.

-Fact: The Florida PIP statute require that insurance companies include a provision that will pay for at least 80% of the first $10,000.00 in medical expenses that a person injured in an auto accident incurs.
+Fact: The Florida PIP statute requires that insurance companies include a provision that will pay for at least 80% of the first $10,000.00 in medical expenses that a person injured in an auto accident incurs.
 Most (not all) policies also include a provision requiring the insurance company to pay 60% of the accident victim’s lost wages due to the accident, but the wage-loss benefits are counted against the $10,000.00 in medical benefits.
 This, by no means, is a guarantee.
-And the money doesn’t go to the injured person directly, instead it’s paid to the medical provider who treated the injured person after the accident.
+And the money doesn’t go to the injured person directly, instead, it’s paid to the medical provider who treated the injured person after the accident.
 411-PAIN advertising misleads consumers into believing that they will receive the $10,000 directly into their pocket.
 Of course, this is not the case.
 And since the medical providers recommended by lawyer referral services are often owned by the same company, this money is funneled into their profits.

 3. Claim: 411-PAIN refers victims to “specialized attorneys”.